 The MTLP Board Observer position enables one Graduate to undertake a 12-month position as a non-voting observer on the Destination Melbourne Board.
 For the 4th year in a row, Destination Melbourne will be offering this opportunity to another MTLPer.

 The successful graduate would be an observer (a non-voting member) of Destination Melbourne’s Board and attend six bi-monthly meetings from April to the following February.

 During this period the MTLP Observer will learn about fundamental principles and functions of not for profit boards, the roles of board members, fiscal processes and other governance priorities.
 This program will provide the successful applicant with first-hand exposure of the role of a Board and its decision making, as well as targeted professional development to give the Observer important skills for their future careers as board members.

 This is a voluntary opportunity and the commitment would involve six board meetings.
 The meetings run from 8.30am to 10.30am on the third Friday of the month (April, June, August, October, December and February).

-David McCarthy, Director of Business Development at Melbourne Convention Bureau (MCB), was the successful applicant for the inaugural position of Board Observer in 2016.
+Lakshmi Cashmore, Business Development Coordinator at State Library, was the successful applicant for the Board Observer position in 2018.

-Destination Melbourne recently caught up with David to find out how he found the experience.
+Destination Melbourne recently caught up with Lakshmi to find out how he found the experience.